rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

     NextState           :: atom()
     SD0 = SD            :: term()

-This is probably the most interesting state in the coordinator as it's job is to enforce the consistency requirements and possibly perform anti-entropy in the case of a get.
-The coordinator waits for replies from the various vnode instances it called in `execute` and stops once it's requirements have been met.
+This is probably the most interesting state in the coordinator as its job is to enforce the consistency requirements and possibly perform anti-entropy in the case of a get.
+The coordinator waits for replies from the various vnode instances it called in `execute` and stops once its requirements have been met.
 The typical shape of this function is to pattern match on the `Reply`, check the state data `SD0`, and then either continue waiting or stop depending on the current state data.

 The get coordinator waits for replies with the correct `ReqId`, increments the reply count and adds the `Val` to the list of `Replies`.
 If the quorum `R` has been met then return the `Val` to the requester and stop the coordinator.
 If the vnodes didn't agree on the value then return all observed values.
 In this post I am punting on the conflict resolution and anti-entropy part of the coordinator and exposing the inconsistent state to the client application.
 I'll implement conflict resolution in my next post.
 If the quorum hasn't been met then continue waiting for more replies.